 Where most life insurance companies report their A.M.
 Best grades on their websites, Manhattan Life instead advertises its “A” financial stability rating from lesser-known Demotech, Inc.

 A.M.
-Best reports that its rating of Manhattan Life is based in part on Manhattan Life’s balance sheet strength, which is apparently not as impressive as other, higher-rated insurers.
+Best reports that it’s rating of Manhattan Life is based in part on Manhattan Life’s balance sheet strength, which is apparently not as impressive as other, higher-rated insurers.

 On a positive note, A.M.
 Best’s most recent ratings increased Manhattan Life’s outlook to “positive” due to improved capitalization adjusted to risk and the company’s strong operating performance in recent years.